ember91/acf_est/README.md

 Quite fast Matlab mex Bartlett autocorrelation function estimator written in C++.

 This was a fun project to do.
 The goal was to make the fastest autocorrelation estimator possible.
 So I made something really fast.
 It uses vectorization and multithreading for maximum performance.
-Unfortunately, I realized that doing autocorrelation function estimation by transforming the signal, multiplying the transform with its conjugate and then reverse transforming back is much faster.
+Unfortunately, I realized that doing autocorrelation function estimation by Fourier transforming the signal, multiplying the transform with its conjugate and then reverse transforming back is much faster.
 I like the code I wrote, though.

 ## Definition